yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ## Code Structure

-Our implementation is based on the LCNN implementation [https://arxiv.org/abs/1905.03246].
-We made minor changes to adapt our HT-IHT.
-If you are only interested in the HT-IHT part, please check "ht-lcnn/lcnn/models/HT.py".
+Our implementation is based on the [LCNN](https://github.com/zhou13/lcnn) implementation [https://arxiv.org/abs/1905.03246].
+We made minor changes to fit our HT-IHT module.
+If you are only interested in the HT-IHT module, please check "ht-lcnn/lcnn/models/HT.py".
+(Thanks Yichao Zhou for such a nice implemtation!)
 Below is a quick overview of the function of each file.

 ```bash